virtualscienceforum/virtualscienceforum/moderatorguide.md

 * monitor participant behavior in the chat for breaches of the code of conduct
 * give a closing remarks

 Below we provide more detailed information on certain aspects of the moderator role.
+Note that the moderator role requires full concentration, lot of focus and continuous monitoring of multiple channels.
+In that sense, moderating an online event is significantly more demanding than the role of a chair in an offline conference.

 ## How to